Skip to main content

 Football and Basketball Season Ticket Questions:

 • All Cougar Club Members according to their membership levels, starting with the AD's Circle and Legacy Levels continuing through the Y Fan level select their season tickets.
+They are then ranked with other members at the same level based on the number of priority points they have.
+Points are earned by donating (1 point per $1) and by purchasing season tickets and attending sporting events.

 The purchase of Premium Seating (Legacy East Chair, Courtside Cougars, and Loges) also counts in each AD's Circle and Legacy Member’s priority point total.
 Such ticket purchases enhance an AD's Circle and Legacy Member’s ranking within his or her level; they DO NOT count towards reaching a higher Legacy level, nor fulfill the requirement to make an annual Legacy contribution.